Cobra maneuver: Etymology

 The maneuver has many names, but it is most commonly known as the cobra or the cobra maneuver in the respective language; for example: Ко́бра (Kobra), Kobramanöver.
 The etymology for the name cobra is unknown but it could refer to the plane displaying its top and bottom profile, much like a cobra spreading its shield, or rearing its body up vertically to attack.
 A notable variant of the "cobra" name is Pugachev's cobra (alternatively the Pugachev cobra), referencing the Soviet pilot Viktor Pugachev, who was the first to bring the maneuver to the public eye.

 In Sweden, the country which presumably was the first to discover the maneuver, the maneuver is traditionally known under the name kort parad ("short parry"), the Swedish term for the fencing manoeuvre "beat parry", in which an incoming attack is deflected using a beat (a sharp strike to the opponents blade, knocking it out of line), leaving the enemy open for a riposte.

 As a more scientific name, the maneuver has been given the name dynamic deceleration, referring to the way the plane loses speed during the maneuver.
-In a similar manner, the Syrians apparently called the maneuver the Zero speed maneuver (مناورة السرعة صفر, "Munawarat alsureat sifr") during their usage of MiG-21F-13s and the like.